Timeline for application

 Give brief details of other work experience.
-Identify skills that are transferable to teaching such as communication, problem-solving, leadership and teamworking
+Identify skills that are transferable to teaching such as communication, problem-solving, leadership and teamwork.

-Anything else you can offer the school e.g. First Aid certificate, sign language, ICT skills, musical achievements, interests (especially those that demonstrate a skill)
+Anything else you can offer the school such as a First Aid certificate, sign language, ICT skills, musical achievements, interests (especially those that demonstrate a skill)

 Please include two references.

 Include two references.

 Edge Hill University should be your first referee.
 Present as follows:

 Email – (choose whichever address is applicable to your course):

 - Primary: [email protected]

 - Secondary: [email protected]

 - FET: [email protected]